JAlcocerT/JAlcocerT/content/blog/dev-fastapi.md

 Yes, a common type of API call is to a **REST endpoint**.

 **REST (Representational State Transfer)** is a widely used architectural style for building APIs.
-A REST endpoint is a specific URL that the frontend can call to perform an action.
+A REST endpoint is a specific URL that the front-end can call to perform an action.
 These endpoints are designed to be intuitive and stateless.
 For example, a REST API for a blog might have the following endpoints:

 * `GET /posts`: Retrieves a list of all blog posts.
 * `POST /posts`: Creates a new blog post.